WAXE (WAXE) Self Reported Market Cap Reaches $328.55 Million

-WAXE (WAXE) traded up 16.1% against the US dollar during the one day period ending at 12:00 PM ET on March 21st.
-One WAXE coin can now be bought for about $84.99 or 0.00127932 BTC on popular exchanges.
-During the last seven days, WAXE has traded down 8.6% against the US dollar.
-WAXE has a total market capitalization of $328.55 million and $8,176.48 worth of WAXE was traded on exchanges in the last 24 hours.
+WAXE (WAXE) traded 2% higher against the U.S. dollar during the 1-day period ending at 10:00 AM E.T. on March 24th.
+WAXE has a market cap of $328.55 million and approximately $5,513.77 worth of WAXE was traded on exchanges in the last day.
+One WAXE coin can currently be bought for about $86.88 or 0.00133649 BTC on major cryptocurrency exchanges.
+Over the last seven days, WAXE has traded up 11.3% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.